PFAS Sampling Results

 The Tennessee Department of Environment and Conservation (TDEC) is preparing for a statewide effort to sample all public drinking water system sources for 29 PFAS.
-Sample collection is anticipated to begin in late 2021.

 This initial assessment will help TDEC determine the potential presence and concentration of PFAS compounds in source waters throughout the state.
 Should detections of PFAS occur in raw source water, TDEC will conduct follow-up sampling of the respective system’s finished drinking water.
 In addition to understanding potential presence of PFAS in Tennessee, the results of this effort will help TDEC and the regulated community understand if the department and public water systems should take action to reduce human exposure to PFAS via drinking water.
-Sample collection will be conducted by TDEC Division of Water Resources (DWR) staff located in TDEC’s eight environmental field offices across the state over the next year.
+Sample collection will be conducted by TDEC Division of Water Resources (DWR) staff located in TDEC’s eight environmental field offices across the state.

 TDEC will post assessment results to allow public access to sampling information as available.
 At the conclusion of the assessment, TDEC will publish a report summarizing all data and results on this page.

 Outside of TDEC, the U.S. Department of Defense (DOD), U.S. Environmental Protection Agency (EPA), and some localities have conducted their own sampling for various PFAS constituents in Tennessee.
 Some of this data is reflected in the map below; however, due to differences in the sampling efforts (e.g., different sampling methodologies, reporting mechanisms, media sampled), it is challenging to summarize all sampling data in a unified manner via this map.
 View the map with PFAS Sampling in Tennessee.
 Therefore, TDEC plans to use this webpage to share information and data, made available to TDEC, from external PFAS sampling efforts.